 Imagine the freedom on vacation, sleep in a few more minutes at home….no more fuss, just wake up and go.

-The staff at Waters Edge Salon and Spa are dedicated and really care about people, bringing their inner beauty out and empowering them. give us a call at (905) 631-1101 or visit our WebSite for more details.
+The staff at Waters Edge Salon and Spa are dedicated and really care about people, bringing their inner beauty out and empowering them.
+Fill out the attached form to book an appointment or ask any questions, or visit our WebSite for more details.